ncp-ph/odk-users-manual/docs/web_data_collector.md

 # Web Data Collector

-The Administrator Creates Project and Creates Users for ODK Central.
-The Administrator has access to all Projects and Data and functions of all other types of users in ODK Central.
-Discussed below are the roles that are **specific** to the Administrator.

-#  Roles of the Administrator
+A Web Data Collector uses ODK Central directly.
+This user has access to all Forms in the Project.
+App Users, in contrast can be given controlled form access by the Project Manager.

+#  How to Enter Data
+* From the Home Page, you can see all assigned Projects and all Forms in each Project
-## Create a Project
+* Select a Project

-## Create a User for the ODK Central Site
+* In the Projects Page, Look for the Form under "Name"
+* To the right of the Form that you want to enter data in, select "Fill Form"
+* The Web Form will appear showing the data entry fields.
+* Click "Submit" at the end.